 Besides the supervision of the Steering cum Monitoring Committees at the State, District, Block level for implementing the Mid-Day-Meal Programme properly in Schools, Departmental Officers right from Dy.
-Inspector of Schools to the Principal Secretary, Education Department conduct inspections regularly in schools to monitor and ensure the quality of meals served and proper implementation of the Mid-Day-Meal Programme.
+Inspector of Schools to the Secretary, Education Department conduct inspections regularly in schools to monitor and ensure the quality of meals served and proper implementation of the Mid-Day-Meal Programme.

-2.24 Meetings of Steering cum Monitoring Committees at the Block, District and State level;

-2.24.1 Number of meetings held at various level and gist of the issues discussed in the meeting,

-Steering cum Monitoring Committee (SMCs) has been constituted at State, District & Block levels to monitor and supervise implementation of the MDM Programme and to take corrective measures as and when required.
+- 2.24 Meetings of Steering cum Monitoring Committees at the Block, District and State level; - 2.24.1 Number of meetings held at various level and gist of the issues discussed in the meeting, the MDM Programme and to take corrective measures as and when required.
 The State level Monitoring committee meeting held under the Chairmanship of the Chief Secretary, Govt. of Tripura.
 The District & Block level SMCs are holding meetings to review implementation of the Programme periodically and send feedback reports to the School (Education) Department.
 The School Management Committee (SMC) is actively involved in supervision of the MDM scheme at school level to ensure that the Programme runs smoothly in all schools.
 Further, in order to strengthen the monitoring mechanism, Dy.
 Inspectors have been deployed to the District and Inspectorate level offices.
 The SMC of State Level, District Level and Block Levels were held twice in a year.